How to create an Excel Real-Time Data Server

 Step 4.
 Adding and handling a new topic

-To add a new topic to your RTD server, you use the Add RTD Topic command that adds a new ADXRTDTopic component to the module.
+To add a new topic to your RTD server, you use the Add RTD Topic command that places a new ADXRTDTopic component onto the module.
 Select the newly added component and, in the Properties window, enter string values identifying the topic in the String## properties.
 In this sample, the My Topic string in the String01 property identifies the topic.

 It is possible to enter an asterisk (*) in any of the String## properties.
 When there is no ADXRTDTopic corresponding to the identifying strings entered by the user, Add-in Express creates a new ADXRTDTopic and passes it to the RefreshData event handler of the topic containing an asterisk (*).
 In that event, you can cast the Sender argument to ADXRTDTopic and get actual strings from its String## properties.